noushinpervez/myCash-Client/README.md

 ## Project Overview

-**myCash** is a web-based Mobile Financial Service (MFS) platform built using the MERN stack (MongoDB, Express.js, React.js, Node.js).
-It functions similarly to platforms like bKash or Nagad, built using the MERN stack: React.js, Node.js, Express.js, and MongoDB.
+**myCash** is a web-based Mobile Financial Service (MFS) platform built using the MERN stack.
+It functions similarly to platforms like bKash or Nagad.
 The system has three roles: **User**, **Agent** and **Admin**.
-Key features include user registration, secure login, money transfer, cash-out, cash-in, balance inquiry, and transaction history.
+Key features include user registration, secure login, PIN protected transaction such as money transfer, cash-out, cash-in, balance inquiry, user management, and transaction history.

 ## Key Features

-- User and Agent registration with 5-digit PIN (hashed using bcrypt.js) and admin approval.
+- User and Agent registration with 5-digit PIN (hashed using bcrypt.js), unique phone number, email and admin approval.
 - Secure login via Mobile Number/Email and PIN using JWT authentication.
 - New users receive a 40 Taka bonus; new agents receive a 10,000 Taka bonus upon admin approval.
+- Users can perform all transaction services using an active phone number or email of a registered user or agent, along with a valid transaction amount.
 - Users can send money to other users with a minimum transaction of 50 Taka.
 A fee of 5 Taka applies to transactions over 100 Taka.
 - Users can cash out via agents, with a 1.5% fee deducted from the user balance and added to agent balance.
 - Agents can handle cash-in and cash-out requests, updating both user and agent balances accordingly.